 We hope you will be able to continue to self-care, such as washing and dressing yourself, but the staff are there to help and support you.
 You will not be expected to do anything you do not feel able to, and staff will be happy to give advice if there is anything you aren’t sure about.

 The hospital has a chaplaincy and representatives of most faiths are available on request.
 If you have any particular wishes regarding your religion or faith, please discuss this with your nurse.

-Hand held American football or tank game (battery operated), small puzzles.
-We also have a range of games consoles and ipads that you can use throughout your stay.
+We also have a range of games consoles, ipads, kindles and VR headsets that you can use throughout your stay.
+There is also a large touch screen television, which you can access.

-Please do not hesitate to ask Emma or Gemma (Play Team), if you would like any more information or if you feel you may need some distraction during any treatments or procedures.
+When having treatments or procedures we can offer activities to keep you engaged, such as ipad games/ mental aptitude games.
+We also have a virtual reality headset, which you may wish to use whilst having a procedure done.
+Please do not hesitate to ask Emma or Gemma (Play Team), if you would like any more information or if you feel you may need some support during any treatments or procedures.